bruc3mackenzi3/golang-account/README.md

 go test -coverprofile cp.out
 ```

-The program is developed and tested with Go 1.13.
+The program is developed and tested with Go 1.13 on Windows 10.
 It makes use of the standard library only; no 3rd party package installs are required.

 ## Solution
 This section details notable points about the solution.